mui/toolpad/docs/data/toolpad/core/components/account/account.md

 ### Slot Props

+The underlying `signInButton`, `signOutButton` and `iconButton` components can be customized by passing in `slotProps` to the `Account` component.

-`Account` can take different labels for the sign in and sign out buttons through the `signInLabel` and `signOutLabel` props.
-Deeper changes can be made by passing in `slotProps` to the underlying components.
+Labels for the sign in and sign out buttons through the `signInLabel` and `signOutLabel` props.

 {{"demo": "AccountCustom.js", "bg": "outlined" }}